 We believe that if a number of churches in Eastbourne come together they can have a significant impact on the homeless situation in our town.
 We, the church, have significant resources!

-In partnership with Hope into Action, Kingdom Way Trust have a vision to enable churches in Eastbourne to do the same.
+In partnership with Hope into Action, Kingdom Way Trust have a vision to enable churches in Eastbourne to open more houses.
 We dream of churches across our town housing the homeless.
 We long to see the homeless re-building their lives.

 If you’re not sure about why we need a Hope into Action project in Eastbourne, click here to read more